MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 #figure(
   image("/figures/bonjour_same_service_issue.PNG", width: 20%),
-  caption: [Screenshot of UDP and QUIC services using the same Bonjour service type.]
+  caption: [Screenshot of #gls("udp") and QUIC services using the same Bonjour service type.]
 )<fig:bonjour_same_service_issue>

 === Measuring and Networking

-Whenever a connection is ready a `DataTransferReport` is started which provides metrics about data being sent and received on a connection like data size in bytes, the number of IP packages or #gls("rtt").
+Whenever a connection is ready a `DataTransferReport` is started which provides metrics about data being sent and received on a connection like data size in bytes, the number of #gls("ip") packages or #gls("rtt").

-Besides that the application also measures the testing start and end time and implements an own approach to measure #gls("rtt") since DataTransferReport only takes TCP's control packages into account.
+Besides that the application also measures the testing start and end time and implements an own approach to measure #gls("rtt") since DataTransferReport only takes #gls("tcp")'s control packages into account.
 Before the configured number of packages with the configured number of bytes get sent 100 separate packages to measure #gls("rtt") and jitter are emitted.
 These packages contain the time the package was emitted and is recognized and sent back from the testing server.
 When received again on the testing client, the time in the package and the new local current time are compared and the difference is stored to later calculate the average #gls("rtt") and the Jitter.
 To get precise timing measurements the kernel function `mach_absolute_time` is used which returns current value of a clock that increments monotonically in tick units.
 This value needs to be converted to nanoseconds using a time base containing information about the duration of a tick.

 #figure(
     align(